vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       Control and treatment groups received equivalent emails and incentives; no extra resources favored treatment.
     met: true
+  r:
+    analysis: >-
+      Detailed Analysis:

+      The article reports no independent replication, and a literature search within the paper finds no mention of other teams repeating the same intervention in a separate context.
+Similarly, no independent replication by different researchers has been published as of 2025.

+      Final sentence: Criterion R is not met; results have not been independently reproduced.
+    quote: null
+    explanation: >-
+      No independent replication of this RCT is reported.
+    met: false
+  a:
+    analysis: >-
+      Relevant Quotes:

+      1) "Students’ final grades were determined by … weekly quizzes … and the final exam score."&#8203;

+      Detailed Analysis:

+      Learning outcomes cover only the focal STEM course; the study does not assess other academic subjects, so it fails the all‑subject requirement.

+      Final sentence: Criterion A is not met because only one subject was tested.
+    quote: >-
+      "…weekly quizzes … and the final exam score."
+    explanation: >-
+      Outcomes are limited to a single STEM course, not all subjects.
+    met: false
   g:
     analysis: >-
       Relevant Quotes: